OliverCadman/nubiyan_twist_ci_ms1/README.md

 * The text content used in biography the 'About' Page was supplied by [Thom Jurek - allmusic.com](https://www.allmusic.com/artist/nubiyan-twist-mn0003607781/biography).

+* The text content used in the shop page's modal windows was referenced from [the band's current online shop](https://www.nubiyantwist.co.uk/shop).

-* The text content used in band member modal windows and shop modal windows was created by the author.
+* The text content used in band member modal windows was created by the author.

+* The text content used in the live listings table was taken from the [the band's current live shows page](https://www.nubiyantwist.co.uk/listings)

 ## Media